daniel10012/progress-log/learned_concepts.md

 example : sandman2ctl 'postgres+psycopg2://danielwegmann:Sunrise2016$@localhost:5432/dvdrentals'

 microservices : little apps that can be on diff servers (exemple authentification, posts) that are Rest APIs

+put : you have to put the end pint (ex:actor/201)
+post: endpoint is actor/   and will create new id automatically